cdzombak/WindowStack/README.md

 ## License

-CDZCLIApplication is available under the MIT license.
+WindowStack is available under the MIT license.
 See the LICENSE file.